-- 16.2 For review of a CCCU Examination Board's decision via informal means, UOWCHK/CCCU will only consider requests on grounds of administrative error in recording, transcribing or reporting of the result. - 16.3 A student should attempt to resolve the matter informally by contacting the Programme Leader within 5 working days of the publication of the academic standing or final award by UOWCHK/CCCU through the Administrative Information Management System.
-However, informal review is not a pre-requisite for the formal procedure.

-- 16.4 If an amendment to the decision on academic standing or award classification is considered necessary, the Programme Leader should make a recommendation via the Head of Division to this effect and seek the endorsement of the Chair of the CCCU Examination Board.
-Any CCCU Examination Board decision thus amended will be reported to the CCCU Examination Board at its next meeting. - 16.5 The decision on the informal review will be communicated to the student by the Programme Leader no later than 8 working days following receipt of the informal request for review.
+- 19.2 For review of an Examination Board's decision via informal means, the College will only consider requests on grounds of administrative error in recording, transcribing or reporting of the result. - 19.3 A student should attempt to resolve the matter informally by contacting the Programme Leader within 5 working days of the publication of the academic standing or final award by the College through the Administrative Information Management System of the College.
+Nonetheless, informal review is not a prerequisite for the formal procedure. - 19.4 If an amendment to the decision on academic standing or award classification is considered necessary, the Programme Leader should make a recommendation via the Associate Dean of Faculty to this effect and seek the endorsement of the Chair of the Examination Board.
+Any Examination Board decision thus amended will be reported to the Examination Board at its next meeting. - 19.5 The decision on the informal review will be communicated to the student by the Programme Leader no later than 8 working days following receipt of the informal request for review.